MAKE A GIFT BUY TICKETS MAP

 Assistive listening devices and accessible seats are available for events held in the auditorium.
 For assistance reserving an accessible seat when registering for a ticketed event, please call 413 458 0524.

-Enhance your visit with the ClarkArt Mobile app.
-The app can also be downloaded for free onto your iPhone or Android phone.
-For iPads, download the free app here
+Enhance your visit with the Clark's digital guide on Bloomberg Connects.
+The app can be downloaded for free onto your iPhone or Android phone.
+Audio and video components have captions and transcriptions available and the entire app is screen-reader friendly.

-Loaner iPads are also available at the Admissions desk.
+Loaner tablets are also available at the Admissions desk.
 Free with admission.
 Please bring your own earphones to use in the galleries.

 The Clark is supported by the National Endowment for the Humanities: Democracy Demands Wisdom and by the Massachusetts Cultural Council, which receives support from the Commonwealth of Massachusetts and the National Endowment for the Arts.